verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] Museum of failures or gallery of trying
 - [ ] Look at you comforting others with the words you wish to hear. - w.
 Wordsworth
 - [ ] My truth escapes me and spills everywhere
+- [ ] I only come to life when she touches me.